F5Networks/f5-ci-docs/docs/includes/f5-csi_m/topic_csim_deployments-launch-aws-cft.rst

         * - Output
           - Description
         * - ``BIGIPAdminUI``
-          - The IP address for the BIG-IP configuration utility (aka, the UI).
+          - | The IP address for the BIG-IP configuration utility
+            | (aka, the UI).
         * - ``BIGIPAdminPassword``
-          - The password for the 'admin' user on the BIG-IP.
+          - | The password for the 'admin' user on the BIG-IP.
         * - ``MarathonUI``
-          - The URL for the Marathon UI.
+          - | The URL for the Marathon UI.
         * - ``SplunkReadySSH``
-          - The ssh command to log into the Splunk-ready instance.
+          - | The ssh command to log into the Splunk-ready instance.
         * - ``SplunkReadyPrivateIP``
-          - If you install Splunk on the Splunk-ready instance, substitute this value for ``[SPLUNK_IP]``.
+          - | If you install Splunk on the 'Splunk-ready instance' deployed
+            | as part of the CloudFormation stack,
+            | substitute this value for ``[SPLUNK_IP]``.

 .. note::